TimvdLippe/internship-report-google/README.md

 Exporting all metadata on Youtube generates 880KB of metadata resulting in 47KB gzipped.
 Applying several optimizations (see appendix for more information) and changes to the Polymer core library, the bundle could be reduced to 364KB.
 Performance tests on desktop showed a marginal difference in network time.
-On mobile with fast wifi, the load time of the file is increased from 159ms to 190ms.
+On mobile with fast wifi, the load time of the file increases from 159ms to 190ms.
 Throttling to fast 3G results in 4,73s and 4,91s respectively.
 Slow 3G results in 16,96s and 17,49s.